genesis-worlds/governance/cip-template.md

 author: <a list of the author's or authors' name(s) and/or username(s), or name(s) and email(s), e.g. (use with the parentheses or triangular brackets): FirstName LastName (@GitHubUsername), FirstName LastName <foo@bar.com>, FirstName (@GitHubUsername) and GitHubUsername (@GitHubUsername)>
 discussions-to: <URL>
 status: Draft
-type: <Standards Track, Meta, or Informational>
+type: <Core, Governance, GRC, or GameDev>
-category (*only required for Standards Track): <Core, Networking, Interface, or ERC>
+category (*only required for GameDev Track): <Gameplay, Art, Lore, Economy, or Software>
 created: <date created on, in ISO 8601 (yyyy-mm-dd) format>
 requires (*optional): <CIP number(s)>
 replaces (*optional): <CIP number(s)>